Norway is one of the world’s wealthiest, most stable countries, boasting one of the highest standards of living in the world.

 - Registering a company in Norway is easy.
 The World Bank positively ranks Norway the world’s 6th easiest country in which to set up a business, scoring highly on factors such as: i) simple subsidiary company registration formalities and ii) ease of obtaining business licenses;

 - International entrepreneurs choose to register a Norway company because the country projects an excellent image to their Clients, suppliers, bankers and potential investors.
-Norway is not a member of the European Union (EU), but is positively perceived as one of the world’s least corrupt countries, ranking 7th in the 2012 Corruption Perceptions Index by Transparency International, a global measure of corruption amongst public officials and politicians;
+Norway is not a member of the European Union (EU), but is positively perceived as one of the world’s least corrupt countries, ranked 5th in the 2014 Corruption Perceptions Index by Transparency International, a global measure of corruption amongst public officials and politicians;

-- According to IMD’s World Competitiveness Yearbook 2012, Norway is the 8th most competitive country in the world;
+- According to the IMD’s World Competitiveness Yearbook 2014, Norway is the 10th most competitive country in the world;

 - Starting a Norway company does not require our Clients to find a partner, as the company can be i) 100% foreign owned and ii) incorporated with a sole shareholder;

 - The Forbes magazine Best Countries For Business 2014 survey ranks Norway as the world’s 7th best jurisdiction for business.
 The report takes into account a number of factors including personal freedom and trade freedom, for which Norway ranks number 1 and 4, respectively;